 Taiwan's National Health Insurance program was implemented in March 1995.
 Since then, the program's initial goal of universal participation and equal-opportunity medical care was fulfilled.
-Based on the interpretation of the Grand Justice Conference, National Health Insurance falls under the category of social insurance, and the national insurance program is implemented in the spirit of mutual social assistance.
+National Health Insurance falls under the category of social insurance, and the national insurance program is implemented in the spirit of mutual social assistance.
 It provides several measures to protect the unemployed, the poor, and victims of disasters.
 Moreover, by safeguarding the right of the underprivileged to have access to medical care, the program maintains social order and provides security during times of economic uncertainty.